crweber9874/electoral_contestation/README.md

 **The primary analysis in the paper.
 This estimates the winner and loser models using the marginal structural model.
 It calls helper functions regularly.**

+7.  simulation_parameters.R

+**The file with the details to simulate values, run lavaan models, etc. It's sort of a misc file that includes verbose code that I repeatedely call.**